 - buy separate value factor ETF and momentum because research shows diversification benefits due to negative correlation compared to combining momentum and value screen for stock selection

-Arguably, the goal of ESG may not be make money but to give the investor social proof and make him or her feel good.
-Furthermore, if the case for ESG is not performance, the financial industry may see it as a way to acquire afluent and price-insensitive clients, which is more a profitable segment than the Scrooge McDuck value money-pinchers..
+Arguably, the goal of ESG may not be make money but to give investors social proof and make them feel good.
+Furthermore, if the case for ESG is not performance, the financial industry may see it as a way to acquire price-insensitive clients, which is more a profitable segment than the money-pinchers value-investors.